 How do I request disability accommodations?

 MIT is committed to providing access to qualified students who have disabilities.
-If you need an accommodation to access the exam, please contact us as soon as possible at email@example.com.
+If you need an accommodation to take the exam, please contact us at least one month prior to registration at firstname.lastname@example.org.

 How are disability accommodation requests reviewed?

-How will I find out how I did on the exam?
+How and when will I find out how I did on the exam?